awsdocs/amazon-cloudwatch-user-guide/doc_source/Cross-Account-Cross-Region.md

 **I don't see an account drop\-down in the console**
 First, check that you have created the correct IAM roles, as discussed in the preceding troubleshooting section\.
 If those are set up correctly, make sure that you have enabled this account to view cross\-account data, as described in [Enable Your Account to View Cross-Account Data](#view_cross_account)\.

+## Disabling and cleaning up after using cross\-account<a name="cleanup-cross-account-cross-Region"></a>

+To disable cross\-account functionality for CloudWatch, follow these steps\.

+**Step 1: Remove the cross\-account stacks or roles**

+The best method is to remove the AWS CloudFormation stacks that were used to enable cross\-account functionality\.
++ In each of the sharing accounts, remove the **CloudWatch\-CrossAccountSharingRole** stack\.
++ If you used AWS Organizations to enable cross\-account functionality with all accounts in an organization, remove the **CloudWatch\-CrossAccountListAccountsRole ** stack in the organization's management account\.

+If you didn't use the AWS CloudFormation stacks to enable cross\-account functionality, do the following:
++ In each of the sharing accounts, delete the **CloudWatch\-CrossAccountSharingRole** IAM role\.
++ If you used AWS Organizations to enable cross\-account functionality with all accounts in an organization, delete the **CloudWatch\-CrossAccountSharing\-ListAccountsRole** IAM role in the organization's management account\.

+**Step 2: Remove the service\-linked role**

+In the monitoring account, delete the **AWSServiceRoleForCloudWatchCrossAccount** service\-linked IAM role\.